disha101003/ReScience/README.md

 # Running the Implementation

 To run this implementation, follow the commands for each task as outlined below.
 The tasks should be trained sequentially in the order 0, 1, 2, etc.
 Note that you may need to modify the `const.py` file in `src/models` according to the specific experiment you wish to run and the specific task you need to train.
-Also make sure `PRETRAINED` is set to `False` in `const.py` before running the test scripts.
 Refer to the comments in `const.py` for detailed instructions.
+Make the follwing changes in `const.py` for running experiments with CiFAR10 set:
+* `DATASET` = 'CiFAR10'
+* `NUM_CLASSES` = 10
+Make the follwing changes in `const.py` for running experiments with CiFAR100 set:
+* `DATASET` = 'CiFAR100'
+* `NUM_CLASSES` = 100
+Make sure to change the `task_num` in `const.py` according to the task that needs to be trained.

 ## Training and Testing